Rain regime segmentation of Sentinel-1 observation learning from NEXRAD collocations with Convolution Neural Networks: Dataset

-Several imporvement steps, described below, were applied to the initial colocations performed by \cite{rs13163155} before their use in deep learning.
+Our collocalized dataset extends the approach introduced in \cite{rs13163155} to enhance the quality of the dataset used to train deep learning schemes.
+Especially, we do not require the filtering crietrion considered below to apply in inference mode.

-Reflectivity measured from weather radars can be affected by a multitude of factors that degrade their quality.
-For example, since the minimum elevation angle of NEXRAD is not zero (but 5°), the farther the distance from the ground station, the higher the altitude of the observed volume.
-Since SAR imagery observes the ocean surface, the concordance between the meteorological-oceanic (metoceanic) situation of the two observations decreases as the distance from the ground station increases.
-This concordance is even more difficult to qualify automatically since the altitude observed by the ground station depends not only on the distance but also on the refractive index of the air, which is related to the atmospheric temperature gradient.
-As explained by \cite{10.1016/j.rse.2016.10.015}, the bright rain signatures may also be due to strong reflectivity from the melting layer (4th physical process aforementioned), located typically at 3-4 km in altitude.
-Again, varying altitude levels seen by the ground Radar may lead to slight geographical shifts with respect to the SAR signatures at this fixed altitude.
-Other phenomena can hinder the radar's ability to provide meaningful information.
+Weather radars are affected by multiple factors that reduce the agreement with the collocation of the SSR from Sentinel-1.
+Due to the Earth curvature and the inclination (0.5°), the altitude of the observed volume increases with the distance from the ground station.
+As such, since the SAR imagery observes the ocean surface, both information gradually decorrelate with the distance to the coast.
+This concordance is difficult to qualify automatically since the altitude observed by the ground station depends not only on the distance but also on the refractive index of the air, which is related to the atmospheric temperature and humidity gradients.
+As explained by \cite{10.1016/j.rse.2016.10.015}, the bright rain signatures in SAR may also be due to strong reflectivity from the melting layer (4th physical process aforementioned) where snowflakes melt into droplets.
+Other phenomena can also hinder the radar's ability to provide accurate information.
 Topography, for example, can mask rain signatures located behind an obstacle.
-Other factors include moisture on the radom enclosing the weather radar \citep{NexradHandbook}, which affects the observed reflectivity and is not corrected.
-These sources of discrepancy are difficult to quantify automatically and require manual verification.
+The accumulation of these sources of discrepancies is difficult to quantify automatically and require manual verification.

-The maximum time difference between the SAR and NEXRAD observations was limited to twenty minutes, in order to reduce the displacement and evolution of the rain cell between the observation times of the two instruments.
-Colocations with imperfect agreement between NEXRAD and Sentinel-1 were also removed manually.
-In addition, to ensure similar SAR processing for all observations, the SAR data is limited to observations after March 2018.
-This corresponds to Sentinel-1 Instrument Processing Facility version 2.90, which has improved noise correction and the associated signal-to-noise ratio (SNR).
-In total, these three constraints reduced the number of available wide swath SAR products from 1064 to 53.
+In addition, to ensure a consistent SAR processing for all observations, we focus on SAR observations from March 2018 onward.
+This corresponds to Sentinel-1 IPF version 2.90, which has improved noise correction and the associated signal-to-noise ratio (SNR).
+In total, these constraints reduced the number of available wide swath SAR products from 1064 to 53.